 The constructivist approach to teaching and learning underpinned the andragogy elements of the project.
 The program was designed to provide opportunities for both individual sense-making and social negotiation of meaning (Brown, Bransford & Cocking, 2000; Tobin & Tippins, 1993).
-The Fellows participated in a set of learning experiences that exposed them to university teaching and learning, university scientific research endeavors, and university governance and administrative practices.
-Program designers intended that the fellows would gain sufficient andragogical and content knowledge, experience opportunities for practical learning in both the classroom and the laboratory, and become part of a group of students and instructors to provide a socialization process for their learning (Straits & Wilke, 2007).
-Figure 2 below shows a semester by semester plan for the Master of Education Degree program developed for the Fellows.
+The Fellows participated in a set of learning experiences that exposed them to university teaching and learning, university scientific research endeavors, and university govern-

+TABLE 9.1 Master of education program design
-STEM Med India Semester Program 2014-2016 OSU - USA AMU - India Autumn 2014 Spring 2015 Summer 2015 Autumn 2015 Spring 2016 1 STEM Teaching Methods; EDTL 5722 (5hr) Assessment in STEM EDTL 5745 (3hr) Travel Field Experience at AMU; EDTL 8898 (2hr) Independent Study Field Exp Capstone Project EDTL 7193 (2hr) 2 Apprenticeship in Education Research; EDTL 8898 (5hr) Multicultural & Global Perspectives; EDTL 6808 (3hr) Research w Science Research Advisor (1hr) Research w Science Research Advisor (1hr) 3 Research w Science Research Advisor (8hr) Apprenticeship in Education Research; EDTL 8898 (3hr) 4 Research w Science Research Advisor (hr) 5 Life Science 5001; Teaching College Biology (1hr) 16 credit hours 18 credit hours 3 credit hours 3 credit hours 40 Credit hours total

-Figure 2.
-Master of Education program design.
+OS U-USA AMU-India Autumn 2014 Spring 2015 Summer 2015 Autumn 2015 Spring 2016 1 stem Teaching Methods; edtl 5722 (5 hr) Assessment in STEM EDTL 5745 (3 hr) Travel Field Experience at AMU; EDTL 8898 (2 hr) Independent Study Field Exp Capstone Project EDTL 7193 (2 hr) 2 Apprenticeship in Education Research; EDTL 8898 (5 hr) Multicultural & Global Perspectives; EDTL 6808 (3 hr) Research with Science Research Advisor (1 hr) Research with Science Research Advisor (1 hr) 3 Research w Science Research Advisor (8 hr) Apprenticeship in Education Research; EDTL 8898 (3 hr) 4 Research with Science Research Advisor (8 hr) 5 Life Science 5001; Teaching College Biology (1 hr) 16 credit hours 40 credit hours t 18 credit hours 3 credit hours 3 credit hours ance and administrative practices.
+Program designers intended that the fellows would gain sufficient and ragogical and content knowledge, experience opportunities for practical learning in both the classroom and the laboratory, and become part of a group of students and instructors to provide a socialization process for their learning (Straits & Wilke, 2007).
+Table 9.1 shows a semester by semester plan for the Master of Education program developed for the Fellows.

 The Master of Education program was approved in January 2014 by administrative leaders of OSU and AMU.
-The offices of the Vice-Chancellor, the Pro-Vice Chancellor at AMU, and the Provost and Deans of affiliated colleges and the Graduate School at Ohio State as well as the Council of Academic Affairs all reviewed and sanctioned the plan.
+The offices of the Vice-Chancellor, the Pro-Vice

+Chancellor at AMU, and the Provost and Deans of affiliated colleges and the Graduate School at Ohio State as well as the Council of Academic Affairs all reviewed and sanctioned the plan.
 Primary elements of the andragogical experience included STEM teaching methods, Assessment in STEM, Multicultural and Global Perspectives on Education, field experiences teaching undergraduate students in the second year at AMU, and the completion of a STEM education research project.
-Each semester every Fellow also enrolled in research with their OSU STEM advisor.
+Each semester, every Fellow also enrolled in research with their OSU STEM advisor.
 Forty credit hours of study were required for completion of the program.